< Back

 Some entities may be able to develop reasonable and supportable forecasts over the contractual term of the financial asset or a group of financial assets.
 However, an entity is not required to develop forecasts over the contractual term of the financial asset or group of financial assets.
 Rather, for periods beyond which the entity is able to make or obtain reasonable and supportable forecasts of expected credit losses, an entity shall revert to historical loss information that is reflective of the contractual term of the financial asset or group of financial assets.

-A forecast does not need to be developed for the full remaining contractual life.
+You don’t need to develop a forecast for the full remaining contractual life.
 Instead, entities are able to revert to historical loss information.
 The FASB is flexible here as well, with three reversion method options:

 1. Immediate